makelinux/ldt/README.md

 It is useful for Linux driver development beginners and as starting point for a new drivers.
-The driver uses following Linux facilities: module, file_operations (read/write, mmap, ioctl), kfifo, completion, interrupt, tasklet, work, timer, misc device, proc fs.
+The driver uses following Linux facilities: module, file_operations (read/write, mmap, ioctl, blocking and nonblocking mode), kfifo, completion, interrupt, tasklet, work, timer, misc device, proc fs.

 ## Files: